-The home loan application process is often long and sometimes very complicated, and the sheer number of steps involved can lead many to get lost along the way.
+The home loan application process is often long and sometimes very complicated.
+The sheer number of steps involved can lead many to get lost along the way.
 A 2019 survey by Digital Finance Analytics found around 40% of mortgage applications were rejected in December 2018, down from 48% the month before.
 So nearly half of all home loans around this time were facing rejection.

 Source: Digital Finance Analytics

-There are a whole host of different reasons why your home loan application could be rejected, and while it can feel disappointing to miss out, it’s important that a lender is careful about who it lends to.
+There are a number of reasons why your home loan application could be passed on, and while it can feel disappointing to miss out, it’s important that a lender is careful about who it lends to.

-A home loan is a massive amount of money to borrow, and should you bite off more than you can chew both yourself and the lender will be in a spot of bother.
-A lender can even cop a fine for not properly scrutinising applications.
+A home loan is a massive amount of money to borrow, and should you bite off more than you can chew, both you and your lender will be stuck between a rock and a hard place.
+A lender can even cop a fine for not properly assessing its applications.

 With this in mind, here are a number of well-known and not-so-well-known reasons for home loan applications being rejected.